yalda00/Steady---Neuro-Gloves/README.md

 Utilizing technologies like HealthKit, CoreML, and AI-driven predictions, TremorTracker offers a comprehensive suite of tools for tremor management and professional healthcare collaboration.

+## Inspiration
+Hand tremors, caused by conditions like Parkinson’s disease, essential tremor, or even anxiety and medications, disrupt daily tasks such as eating, writing, and using a phone.
+Affecting over 10 million Parkinson’s patients and 5% of people over 65 globally, tremors lead to reduced independence, social isolation, and emotional distress.
+In fact, over 60% of individuals with tremors report avoiding social situations due to embarrassment.
+With the prevalence of tremor-related conditions expected to rise, there is a growing need for non-invasive, wearable solutions to enhance motor control and improve quality of life.

+## What it does
+The Steady glove is a wearable device designed to suppress hand tremors in real time, offering a practical solution for individuals with Parkinson’s disease, essential tremor, or other conditions that cause involuntary hand movements.
+The glove uses an MPU6050 accelerometer to continuously monitor and detect tremor patterns along multiple axes.
+This data is processed by an Arduino-based control system that determines the intensity and direction of the tremors.
+When detected, reaction wheels driven by DC motors generate precise opposing torque to stabilize the user’s hand and reduce tremor effects.

+## How we built it
+We built this device by integrating an Arduino kit into a glove and using accelerometers to detect tremor patterns.

+## Challenges we ran into
+As a software-focused team, we ran into our fair share of struggles using these hardware integrations.

+## Accomplishments that we're proud of
+We are proud that our accelerometer integration and code are fully functional and our prototype is fully functional.

+## What we learned
+We learned a lot working with Arduinos in both the hardware, software, and debugging aspects.
+Additionally, this being our very first hackathon, we learned a lot about the format of hackathons and the overall workarounds.

+## What's next for Steady
+Prototype refinement is going to be the next step for Steady, along with working with usability and feasibility.

 ## Some screenshots

 <table>